Loginistaken/Short-Story/The-First-Laugh.md

 The joke — whatever it had been on the streets — transformed inside.
 It became a virus of the mind, accelerated by desperation and chemical imbalance.
 One man laughed at shadows, another wept at silence, and yet another performed entire pantomimes of invisible conversations.
 Staff whispered about micrograms, exposure, and poly-drug toxicity — but the real epidemic was human chaos, and no clipboard could measure it.

-Even the Doctor at the assylum the main psychoanalyst smirked it was enough.Anyone who laughed — even chuckled — caught the “Joke.”
+Even the Doctor at the assylum the main psychoanalyst smirked and irked his will to giggle he began to convulse.
+Anyone who laughed — even chuckled — caught the “Joke.”

 At first, it was harmless.
 People couldn’t stop laughing.
 The streets filled with hysterical sounds — uncontrollable, animal-like laughter echoing through subways and hospitals.
 Then, the laughter turned violent.
 The muscles convulsed, lungs collapsed, brains hemorrhaged.
 The virus wasn’t biological.
 It was neurological.
 It spread through humor.